 Conclusion

 In this blog, we have learned how to update an item in the DynamoDB table.
-DynamoDB update item function is much more versatile, and I hope the above examples will help you understand how we can use it.
+DynamoDB update item function is much more versatile, and I hope the above examples will help you understand the different ways in which we can use it.
 In the next blog, we will learn how to delete items in the DynamoDB table.
 See you there.